wrenfold/wrenfold/docs/source/index.rst

     :doc:`converted to a new language <tutorial/new_language>` with relative ease.
   - Generated code can :doc:`invoke external handwritten functions <tutorial/external_functions>`.

-To get a sense of what features are in development, check out the roadmap on the `GitHub Wiki <https://github.com/wrenfold/wrenfold/wiki/Roadmap>`_ and the `Issue Tracker <https://github.com/wrenfold/wrenfold/issues>`_.
+To get a sense of what features are in development, refer to the `Issue Tracker <https://github.com/wrenfold/wrenfold/issues>`_.

 Non-goals